front-end-intermediate/session-5/readme.md

 console.log(apiKey);
 ```

+(Remember, `console.log(apiKey);` is now on the front end and appears in the browser's console.)

-(The path './test' is relative to the root established in `webpack.config.js`.)
+The path './test' is relative to the root established in `webpack.config.js`.

 Refresh the browser.
 Note the new variable in the browser's console.